valory-xyz/open-autonomy/docs/guides/scaffolding.md

 In this guide, we will show how to:

-- Create different packages using the scaffold tool.
+- Create a skill package using the scaffold tool.

 ## Setup